 The project results are disseminated to conservation plant specialists from countries all around the Mediterranean, in order to increase collaboration among institutions dealing with in situ and ex situ conservation, as well as to local stakeholders and environment-related agencies, in order to raise awareness about the vulnerability of the local flora.

-The project started in April 2016 and is expected to be completed in December 2018.
+The project started in April 2016 and, after receiving a 6-month extension, is expected to be completed by June 2019.
 It is 80% funded by the MAVA Foundation.